 - There are a lot of bus companies offering Batangas-bound routes.
 The stations are located in major parts of Metro Manila namely Taft/Buendia, Cubao, Kamuning, and Alabang.

 - ALPS bus company offers Manila-San Juan route.
 ALPS terminals can be found in EDSA, Cubao, and Alabang.
-Fare is around P180-190.
+The fare is around P180-190.

 - When you get to San Juan, you can either take a jeepney or tricycle going to Laiya or Hugom.